hariamoor-zz/todo-cli/content/Part-2.md

 However, we must first ask ourselves; when and why did we assume that each task would be stored as a string?
 It would indeed be convenient if that's all we needed to store, but what if we wanted to also store a due date at some point in the future?
 What if we wanted to expand our definition of what a task in our to-do list looks like?

 In software, rapidly changing requirements like these are all too common.
 Thus, we would like to make code as _generic_ and _extensible_ as possible.
 Fortunately, Rust is built to support this exact use case easily and idiomatically.
-We add a _parametriized generic type_ as follows:
+We add a _parametrized generic type_ as follows:

 ```rust
 pub enum Instruction<T>